National Leaders of Color Fellowship

 Introduction

 The Fellowship takes place completely online from late fall through early summer.
-During this no-cost eight-month fellowship, selected fellows receive access to specialists in the field, strategic learning objectives determined to deepen thought on anti-racist and culturally-oriented leadership practices, and national-level network and cohort building.
-Upon completion of this program, participants transition to alumni status and have opportunities to collaborate with the USRAO in their region as advisors, funding panelists, and/or other professional capacities.
+During this no-cost eight-month fellowship, fellows receive access to specialists in the field, strategic learning objectives determined to deepen thought on anti-racist and culturally-oriented leadership practices, and national-level network and cohort building.
+Upon completion of the program, participants transition to alumni and have opportunities to collaborate with the USRAO in their region as advisors, funding panelists, and/or other professional capacities.

 2023-2024 Mid Atlantic Fellows